Yoav666s/dnd-wiki/collections/_items/tome-of-delirium.md

 | 8th   | [[!Dominate Thoughts]] |
 | 9th   | [[!Delirium]] |

-Whenever a creature successfully resists a spell you cast, make a Wisdom saving throw against your own spell save DC.
+Whenever a creature successfully succeeds an Intelligence, Wisdom, or Charisma saving throw against a spell you cast, make a Wisdom saving throw against your own spell save DC.
 On failure, you take 1d4 psychic damage and roll a d12 to determine the side effects from the Delirium Table:

 | d12 | Side Effect |
 | :-: | :---------- |